Bonus stories starring couples from series in the Susan Scott Shelley universe

 This was bad.
 This was so bad.
 What had happened?

-The sound of the front door opening made his heart lurch.
+His heart lurched at the sound of the front door opening then closing.

 “Jack?”
 Gabe’s voice called out.
 “Happy Valentine’s Day.”

 Jack threw the mitts onto the counter, canceled the bake time and turned off the over, and twisted toward the doorway.

 Gabe came in, cheeks red from the cold, dressed in a black long sleeve Bliss Bakery T-shirt and jeans.
 His eyes immediately creased in concern.
 “What happened?”

 “I don’t know.
 I was trying to bake you cookies, and I ruined them.”

 The concern faded as Gabe’s smile bloomed.
 “You baked cookies for me?”

 “I ruined them,” he repeated.
 “But I don’t know what I did wrong.”